-STAFF ANALYSIS: The parties state in their motion for stay that if they file an agreement reflecting the Commission's arbitration decision before the Commission addresses MFS' motion for reconsideration, if the Commission grants MFS' motion, they would have to file another agreement reflecting the reconsidered decision.
-They suggest that it would be more administratively efficient to file the agreement after the decision on the motion for reconsideration, when they would be certain of what the agreement should contain.
-They ask that they be permitted to file the agreement 30 days after the Commission makes its decision on reconsideration.
-Staff believes that this request is reasonable and recommends that the motion for stay should be granted.
+The parties state in their motion for stay that if they file an agreement reflecting our arbitration decision before we address MFS' motion for reconsideration, if we grant MFS' motion, the parties will have to file another agreement reflecting the reconsidered decision.
+The parties suggest that it would be more administratively efficient to file the agreement after the decision on the motion for reconsideration, when they can be certain of what the agreement should contain.
+The parties ask that they be permitted to file the agreement 30 days after we make our decision on reconsideration.
+This is a reasonable request; therefore, the motion for stay is granted.